parmar-mohit/School-App/Documentation/Socket Communication.md

 * Action Code 12

-The Client is requesting server to creat new Student Id.Info attribute of message conatins all information about student.Example is as folows.
+The Client is requesting server to create new Student Id.Info attribute of message conatins all information about student.Example is as folows.
 ```
 {
     "id" : $messageId,